rahulkhengare/thesecuremonk.com/_posts/2020-11-30-AzurePolicy.md

 ---
 layout: post
-title:  Azure Policy: The Unsung Hero of Cloud Governance and Security
+title:  Azure Policy - The Unsung Hero of Cloud Governance and Security
 excerpt: Using Azure Policy framework for cloud governance and security
 comments: true
 ---

 # Azure Policy: The Unsung Hero of Cloud Governance and Security